Excerpt of HEXES & HIJINKS

 My own outfit wasn’t quite as charming: an oversized sweater paired with black leggings and scuffed UGG boots.

 Grandma Elsie faced me and we hugged.
-Her signature fragrance of gardenias and talcum powder crowded my nose and made me smile.
+Her fragrance of gardenias and talcum powder crowded my nose and made me smile.
 I held her tight, feeling that sense of dread ebb away.

 “I’ve missed you so much.”
 She slipped the rabbit foot into her robe pocket.